Guillermo-Hidalgo-Gadea/VideoPyToolbox/README.md

 <img src="screen.PNG" alt="logo" width="900"/>

 ## How to use it
 The Toolbox is built as an interactive terminal prompt to guide you step by step through the process of concatenating, compressing, spliting and playing videos.
 You can either use the `VideoPyToolbox.py` script in your IDE, or run it from the terminal.
 You can find a compiled version of VideoPyToolbox [here](https://gitlab.ruhr-uni-bochum.de/ikn/syncflir/-/blob/master/PostProcessing/VideoPyToolbox.exe).
+Compiled in Windows with pyinstaller v5.1 using `pyinstaller --add-binary ffmpeg.exe;. --add-binary ffplay.exe;. --onefile --icon=logo.ico VideoPyToolbox.py`.

 ## Features
 The video player allows to stream up to 9 files at the same time, for example to check for synchronizity.
 Video compression is set to `hevc/h.265`, but could be expanded in future releases.
 GPU mode uses hardware acceleration for encoding with `hevc_nvenc`.
 The trim/split function to extract video snippets between timestamps needs to re-encode the video with `h.265 cfr 0` or `hevc_nvenc cq 0` respectively, to achieve "frame-accurate" splits.
 Lossless splits are not accurate enough if the chosen timestamp does not happen to contain a keyframe, which can result in timeshifts of up to several seconds (depending on framerate).

 ## Next release
-* enhanced batch processing for split from multiple directories
-* choice between losless and re-encoded trim/split
-* choose from wider variety of compression codecs
 * play audio from video with waveform and timestamp
-* create mosaic video
+* scrap all files in directory and subdirectory
 * tbd